Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-The first line has become one of the most popular of quotes and is often cited as the title of the poem, but in reality none of Emily Dickinson's poems are titled.
+The first line has become one of the most popular quotes and is often cited as the title of the poem, but in reality, none of Emily Dickinson's poems are titled.
 She didn't give her poems a title, she simply wrote the lines down.

 There are many books written about this most reclusive of poets, who lived most of her adult life in the confines of her family home in Amherst, Massachusetts, seeing few people but writing hundreds of poems, only a handful being published during her lifetime.

 'I'm Nobody!
 Who Are You?' is rare in that the first stanza is directly aimed at the reader in a most informal, child-like style.
 A sort of secret pact is being made, a pact between nobodies; a them and us mindset is being proposed.

 At least this is the initial impression the poem gives.
 The Nobody is a decent thing to be, private and selfless, with no need of recognition from the vulgar mob.
 Contrast that with the Somebody, a loud, repetitive egotistical thing who sits with other like-minded drearies, craving the worship of the masses.

 So there is a rough dialogue of the self going on in this little poem as the poet reaches out to others of a similar disposition, to set up in opposition to those who love to broadcast their own name.

 - As in many of her poems, Emily Dickinson conjures up an unexpected surprise with the use of one little word - frog.
 She likens the Somebody to a frog, sat croaking all the time in the Bog.